-Council resources including offices, vehicles, hospitality, equipment, email, mobile phones and stationery will remain available for Councillors to fulfil their elected role during an election (caretaker) period.
+Council resources, including offices, vehicles, hospitality, equipment, email, mobile phones and stationery, will remain available for Councillors to perform their role during the election period.

 Council resources must not be used for election related purposes or used in a manner that could be perceived as supporting or being connected with a candidate's election campaign.